vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 You can deploy virtual container hosts (VCHs) in the following types of setup:

 * vCenter Server 6.0, 6.5, or 6.7 managing a cluster of ESXi  6.0, 6.5, or 6.7 hosts.
-It is strongly recommended that VMware vSphere Distributed Resource Scheduler (DRS) is enabled on the cluster, but this is not a requirement.
+VMware recommends that you enable VMware vSphere Distributed Resource Scheduler (DRS) on clusters whenever possible, but this is not a requirement.
 * vCenter Server 6.0, 6.5, or 6.7, managing one or more standalone ESXi 6.0, 6.5, or 6.7 hosts.
 * Standalone ESXi 6.0, 6.5, or 6.7 host that is not managed by a vCenter Server instance.